When a Close Friend Dies

 5 Ways to Take Care of Yourself

-1. Eat enough and practice proper nutrition
+1. Eat enough and proper nutrition.

-2. Sleep (try for 7-9 hours a night)
+2. Sleep (try for 7-9 hours a night).

-3. Get fresh air (even if it’s tempting to hibernate indoors)
+3. Get fresh air (even if it’s tempting to hibernate indoors).

-4. Unwind and Relax (it can reduce the stress and exhaustion of grief)
+4. Unwind and Relax (it can reduce the stress and exhaustion of grief).

 5. Use a journal to put your feelings about your loss into words.
-Write down some of the happy memories too.
+Write down some of the happy memories, too.
 If you’d rather not write, try making an art journal of your feelings.

 What You Need to Remember Most

-GRIEF TAKES TIME.
-In fact, a study done in Australia in 2019 showed that grief can impair physical and mental health, as well as social function, for up to four years.
+A study done in Australia in 2019 showed that grief can impair physical and mental health, as well as social function, for up to four years.

 Would you benefit from talking to a grief counselor?